 This long-running (since 1976) Dupont Circle bookstore and cafe is open from early until late, keeping its doors open until 3 a.m. on the weekends.
 Enjoy this buzzy, boho spot where couples and singles hunt for paperback novels and travel guides or tuck into hearty breakfasts (or spiked coffees) in the cozy interior.

 Snap selfies with wax figures of all 45 presidents (wow, Lincoln really is tall!) and get paparazzi-close to likenesses of celebs like Taylor Swift and Stephen Colbert at the DC branch of the famed wax museum.
 Selfies are encouraged, and there’s a small section on how Tussaud, an 18th-century French woman, got her start creating images of luminaries like Voltaire and members of the aristocracy.

-  Did you know you can save up to 47% on attractions like Madame Tussauds with the Go Washington, DC Explorer Pass?
+Did you know you can save big on popular attractions like Madame Tussauds with Washington, DC's best city and attraction passes?

 No visit to the nation's capital is complete without a visit to the museums that comprise the Smithsonian Institution, where eager learners of all ages can discover everything from the origins of man and the future of flight to the history of art across multiple continents.
 The museums contain nearly 140 million objects, works of art and specimens altogether.
 And the best part: you won’t have to pay a penny to experience it as admission is free at every location.

 You’ll be amazed at the jumbo screens that measure more than six stories high at the National Air and Space Museum.
 Daily movies (many in 3D) include major Hollywood releases, as well as educational, family friendly fare.
 There’s also a planetarium in the same complex that allows you to immerse yourself in the stars.
 The Smithsonian Institution is also home to the largest IMAX screen in Northern Virginia at the Air and Space Museum's Udvar-Hazy Center.